drazdra/ollama-chats/README.md

 5. You can stop AI reply if it takes too long or if it's obviously wrong.
 Just hit "Escape" button on your keyboard.
 6. You can see the number of every alternative reply, making it easy to remember which one you liked and return to it if no new ones are good.
 7. You can edit any of the old messages.
 To do that, just click on the text of a message you wish to edit and that's it, simply edit it in place.
 But pay attention, there is no way back once you click away from editing.
 Until then, you can use ctrl+z of your browser to revert things.
 Once you've edited, there is no more old version anywhere, AI will see only the edited version, you too.
 You can edit both your own and AI replies.
 So, if there is a minor mistake made by AI in an otherwise perfect answer, it's very easy to fix it and continue having fun.
 8. You can specify nicknames - yours and of AI.
-These nicknames are not used in any way, AI doesn't see them unless you use these in text, of course.
-The purpose of nicknames is to mark the messages visually, so you could know where your reply is and where AI speaks.
+These nicknames are used in prompts for AI if you have more than 2 users defined.
+Otherwise, AI doesn't see them and then the only purpose of nicknames is to mark the messages visually, so you could know where your reply is and where AI speaks.
 9. You can rate the messages by clicking -- or ++.
 This rating does NOT affect anything at all.
 Ollama can't process such things on the fly.
 Why the rating is here?
 Simple, if you are into finetuning, you can save your chat with ratings.
 Later, on your own, you may extract the dataset from the saved file (with your ratings) and  use it in your finetuning project.
 Obviously, it's out of scope of this thing, but the rating is here cos a lot of people do such things.
 10. When you open the page, it pulls the list of locally available models and adds these to the list.
 The list is under the prompt text area.
 You can easily choose the model you wish to get reply from.
 Yes, you can do it anytime within the chat.
 So, if your current model provides bad replies at some point, why not to change it to some other model and to go on?
 11. If you do not have any installed models, it will suggest you to pull a model from ollama's library.
 Note: the page itself does not load anything, it just uses Ollama's functionality, and kindly asks Ollama to download a new model from its safe library.
 Ollama has that feature.